Humayra98/Humayra98.github.io/README.md

----
-layout: default
----

 # **Applying Etter’s Modern Technical Writing Principles to host an online resume and README**

 ## **Purpose**

-This document has 2 goals:

-* Describe the practical steps of hosting and formatting a resume using the software stack: Markdown, a Markdown editor, GitHub Pages and Jekyll.
-* Relate the practical steps described above to the general principles or concepts of current technical writing, as explained in Andrew Etter’s book _Modern Technical Writing_.
+The purpose of this document is to describe the practical steps of hosting and formatting a resume using the software stack: Markdown, a Markdown editor, GitHub Pages and Jekyll.
+Each practical step is then related to the general principles or concepts of current technical writing, as explained in Andrew Etter’s book _Modern Technical Writing_.

 ## **Prerequisites**

 * A resume formatted in Markdown.
-* A Markdown editor - Visual Studio Code.
+* A Markdown editor - [Visual Studio Code](https://code.visualstudio.com/download).
 Other Markdown editors can also be used.
 * A GitHub account.
-* A distributed version control system - Git.
+* A distributed version control system - [Git](https://git-scm.com/downloads).
 It is recommended to install Git to work on project locally and then sync changes with the remote repository.
-* A static site generator - Jekyll.
+* A static site generator - [Jekyll](https://jekyllrb.com/docs/installation/).
 It is recommended to install Jekyll to work on project locally.

 ## **Instructions**